Carmichael (Director), Kerr, Lauritzen, Leber-Gottberg, Magness, and Park

 - civic responsibility

-The Humanities Program also administers the Integrated Studies Program, a nationally-known, award-winning interdisciplinary Essential Studies program for first year students.
+The Humanities Program also administers the Integrated Studies Program, a nationally-known, award-winning interdisciplinary Essential Studies (general education) program for first year students.
 See the Integrated Studies Program listing for more information.

 HUM 101.
 Introduction to Humanities I. 4 Credits.